BC-CSCI-1102-S20-MWF12/ps1/README.md

 ```

-4. If you get an error message (e.g., "command java not found") or if the number after `javac` or `java version` is not `8` (e.g., `java 1.7`, then something is not right.
+4. If you get an error message (e.g., "command java not found") or if the number after `javac` or `java version` is not `1.8`  then something is not right.
 Go back to the top and start again, this time remembering to follow the instructions carefully.

 ### Part 6: Install and configure Atom